kj3moraes/Cryptography/README.md

 This is a great book for beginners and professinals alike.
 Its main focus is introducing the reader to cryptanalytic methods and the mathematics behind the encryption and decryption algorithms.
 Although it is a great read, it delves into lots of technical material very swiftly so only read if this is what you want to learn.

 **The Codebreakers (Kahn, David)**
-A rich and detailed history of the history of ciphers and crpytography all the way from the Babylonians to modern fay security.
+A rich and detailed history of the history of ciphers and crpytography all the way from the Babylonians to modern day security.
 A great read to learn about the history of cryptography.

 **The Code Book (Singh, Simon)**
 Similar to The Codebreakers in content, however, it is far more concise.